 For the ascent to the Sanctuary, you can choose between a 75-minute hike and a 2-hour hike (the duration depends on your physical condition) or take one of the buses that leave Aguas Calientes every five minutes between 5:30 a.m. and 3:30 p.m.

 Buses take about 25 minutes to travel the winding Hiram Bingham Road.
 Bus tickets are sold at the vehicle exits in the vehicle office, but there are often long lines.
-Also, tickets for Machu Picchu are not sold at the upper entrance gate of the Inca citadel; buying them in advance and even with KONDOR PATH TOURS is better.
+Also, tickets for Machu Picchu are not sold at the upper entrance gate of the Inca citadel; it is better to buy them in advance and even with KONDOR PATH TOURS.

 In Aguas Calientes (Machupicchu Pueblo), there is an office of the Ministry of Culture where you can buy tickets, but buying them at the last minute is not advisable.